mlan/docker-asterisk/src/websms/doc/websms.md

 key_body     [] = text
 ```

+## Environment variables

+WebSMS is configured using configuration files.
+Still, there one environmental variable that influence the behavior of WebSMS; `WEBSMSD_PORT`.

+#### `WEBSMSD_PORT`

+WebSMS uses the PHP integrated web server.
+The environment variable `WEBSMSD_PORT=80` determinate which port the web server listens to.
+If `WEBSMSD_PORT` is undefined or non-numeric the PHP web server is disabled and, consequently, WebSMS too.
+Disabling the web server might be desired in scenarios when the container runs in host mode and there are other services running on the host blocking ports of concern.

 ## Implementation

 implementing a PHP client script, which sends HTTP SMS requests, and a server that listens for HTTP POST request form your ITSP.